walterfreeman/ast101/final-projects.md

 ### Journalism

 * Suppose that a clear signal from extraterrestrial intelligence is discovered at the Very Large Array radio telescope in New Mexico.
 The signal is ongoing, is clearly of intelligent origin, but doesn't say anything other than to signal the presence of extraterrestrial intelligence.
 It is confirmed by astronomers around the world.
 You are assigned to direct coverage of the story for the *New York Times*, CNN, or another major news organization.
 What do you do?
 What assignments do you give what reporters, and how do you cover the story?
 What skills do your reporters need?
 Who do you interview?
-You could actually *do* such an interview, with myself or one of the TA's (or Prof. Scott Bassler) playing the part of the scientist.
+You could actually *do* such an interview, with myself or one of the TA's playing the part of the scientist.

 * Research the ways that journalists often cover scientific topics.
 (Your professor has some experience with this!)
 Comment on the advantages and disadvantages of what you see.
 How can journalists and scientists work together to ensure that science communication serves everyone's needs?